bbjunaid/stocks-checker/README.md

-# fitzstock-checker
+# stocks-checker
-Scripts to monitor and alert about stocks recommended by fitzstockcharts
+Scripts to monitor and alert about stocks recommended by fitzstockcharts/chartpattern.

+## Fitzstock

+    stocks.py

 This script will download the daily engagement.xls spreadsheet sent by fitzstockcharts from gmail, parse it, and then find which stocks recommended by fitz in the last week have crossed their trigger price.